Retail Site Selection

 Benefits of a self-serve workflow

-• Agility - Compare multiple sites quickly.
+• Agility - Compare multiple retail sites quickly.

 • Cost control - Lower recurring consultant expenses.